bgrimstad/splinter/docs/basic_usage.md

 The header files and classes intended for the end user of this library are:
 [DataTable](../include/datatable.h), [BSpline](../include/bspline.h), [BSplineType](../include/bspline.h), [PSpline](../include/pspline.h), [RadialBasisFunction](../include/radialbasisfunction.h), [RadialBasisFunctionType](../include/radialbasisfunctionterm.h) and [PolynomialRegression](../include/polynomialregression.h).

-This is a simple example demonstrating the use of Splinter.
-Note that there is no restrictions to the dimension of x (except that it has to be >= 1, of course).
+This is a simple example demonstrating the use of SPLINTER.

 Remember to compile with a c++11 compatible compiler!
 That means you probably have to add a flag when compiling.